Climate change in Turkey: Temperature and weather changes

-The Aegean rose by an estimated 4 mm a year in the early 21st century.
-Over 200 thousand people live in areas at risk if sea level rises by 1 meter.
-Istanbul is at risk from sea level rise; for example, Kadıkoy metro station is threatened with flooding.
-Tectonic uplift has decreased sea level rise between Samsun and Alanya, whereas several large river deltas have subsided.

 Water resources

+Lake Marmara has completely dried out; perhaps there is not enough rainfall for upstream irrigation dams.

 Mount Ararat's glacier is retreating due to climate change, and will be gone before the end of the century.

 Climate change has reduced rainfall in some regions and has made it less regular, which has put stress on hydroelectric power plants.
 Between 1979 and 2019 annual precipitation fluctuated from over 60 cm to under 45 cm, and average annual temperatures varied by 4 degrees.

 Turkey is already a water stressed country, because the amount of water per person is only about 1,500 m3 a year: and due to population increase and climate change it is highly likely the country will suffer water scarcity (less than 1,000 m³) by the 2070s.
+Higher temperatures can increase evaporation from lakes, making them more saline.
 Little change has been forecast for water resources in the northern river basins, but a substantial reduction has been forecast for the southern river basins.
 Konya in central Turkey is also vulnerable.
 Charging for water used by agriculture has been suggested.

-Producing beef in Turkey needs almost half as much again water as the global average, but although climate change is causing droughts in Turkey, feed for cattle is subsidized.